 The re-enactment was based on authentic accounts of the Health Board meetings found in the County Record Office.
 These gave a shocking account of drinking water badly polluted by sewage, and cess-pits and open drains making Warwick stink in the summer months!

 The dramatisation was performed by the Unlocking Warwick volunteers, and was followed by the usual tea, coffee and cake, and Helen’s picture-quiz which was all about the history of medicine and health care.
 Here’s a selection of pictures.

 The Petty Sessions 1851

-In late 2013 the Unlocking Warwick volunteers began researching the magistrates petty sessions that were held at the Court House from when it was built in 1726 until the 1970’s.
+In late 2013 the Unlocking Warwick volunteers had begun researching the magistrates’ Petty Sessions that were held at the Court House from when it was built in 1726 until the 1970’s.
 The main volunteer doing the research, Kate Sargent, chose 1851 as an interesting Victorian year with the Great Exhibition in London celebrating Britains power, innovation and wealth – wealth that had not reached many of the poorer parts of Warwick.

-As part of the Unlocking Warwick project we commissioned film-maker Ben Mart to film our Court House drama.
-It can be viewed here along with a selection of photographs taken by Warwick Community Engagement Officer, Fran Godwin
+As part of the Unlocking Warwick project we asked film-maker Ben Mart to video our first Court House Drama.
+It can be viewed here.

 In 2016 Rick wrote a second dramatic reconstruction based on Kate’s research from 1851.
 This used an interesting petition from the town’s Inspector of Nuisances, William Thompson, to provide a revealing portrait of the grim conditions in the west and north of Warwick, where thousands of refugees from the Irish famine had crowded into unregistered lodging houses.
 The sanitation system was overwhelmed and deaths from smallpox and typhus were commonplace.
 The workhouse was full, and petty crime was rife, often involving heavy drinking and brawling.